eiskalteschatten/scalable-react-project/README.md

 Each module should be divided into logical units that make sense for your application.
 An example for a web store could be:

-- Products
+- ProductModule
-- Cart
+- CartModule
-- UserAccount
+- UserAccountModule
-- LandingPages
+- LandingPageModule
 - etc…

-The RootModule is the only “required” module.
+The RootModule is the only "required" module.
 This is where the homepage and the 404 page reside.
 Static pages that don’t require much logic, such as a privacy statement page, could be added here as well.

 ### Page
 A page is where a route will land.
 It can contain multiple components and services, but should only have one context at most.